Workflow automation rules

 Rules for updated cases allow you to perform the necessary actions immediately after certain changes in the case.
 For example, you can send a browser notification when the case is assigned to an agent.

-Actions from one single rule are processed in turn so that lower actions can build on previous ones.
+Actions from one single rule are processed one by one, so that the actions below can be based on the previous ones.

 Creating a rule